 I'm leading the way to Alzheimer's first survivor by participating in the Alzheimer's Association Walk to End Alzheimer's®.
 Currently, more than 5 million Americans have Alzheimer's and that number is expected to grow to as many as 16 million by 2050.
 Our future is at risk unless we can find a way to change the course of this disease.

-This will be my seventh year doing the Walk.
-I have raised my fundraising goal by $500 every year and this year am seeking to raise $4,000.
+This will be my eighth year doing the Walk.
+Each year I have raised my fundraising goal by $500.
+Last year my goal was $4,000 and it was the first year I fell a little short of my goal.
+This year I am going to try once again to reach the $4,000 mark.
 I would greatly appreciate even the smallest amount you can contribute in helping me reach this goal.
 If you would like to join my team and do some fundraising of your own, that would also be greatly appreciated.

 Thank you for taking the time to read my story.
 The end of Alzheimer's disease starts with us.